Azure-Samples/azure-search-knowledge-mining/workshops/Module 5.md

  ![](images/rerun.png)

 ### Testing the Analyzer
-You can validate what this encoding looks like by executing the following two requests using the Azure Cognitive Search Analyze API against your search index and the phonetic analyzer "my_phonetic" that was created in the previous module.:
+You can validate what this encoding looks like by executing the following two requests using the Azure AI Search Analyze API against your search index and the phonetic analyzer "my_phonetic" that was created in the previous module.:

 ```
 POST: https://{name of your service}.search.windows.net/indexes/[search index]/analyze?api-version=2019-05-06